MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemState.md

 ...
 ```

-This pipeline gets all the process-templates in the first command; in the second it gets the "bug" WorkItem type in each one, and in the third it gets the states available for all the different versions of bug.
-It sorts the results to group the srates together - and finally formats the results as a table.
+This pipeline gets all the process-templates in the first command; in the second it gets the "Bug" WorkItem type in each one, and in the third it gets the states available for all the different versions of Bug.
+It sorts the results to group the states together - and finally formats the results as a table.
+(Only the first few rows are shown to save space.)
 This shows that in the default "Agile" and "CMMI" templates bugs have a state of "Active" but do not have "Approved", but the reverse is true in the "Scrum" template.